AnaZonia/moon_notes/000 Ana Did Science Today.md

 lulc_sum_40 is too few points right now

+Realizing that there may have been something wrong with the way the later dataframes were exported, with my method of trying to avoid spatial autocorrelation.
+I am going to confirm and run again the scripts, clean everything from beginning to end.

+Concerns for now - going through with the code.
+Going to write the methods down to discuss with Brian.

 ## 12/09, Thu - Coding

 Meetings went well.
 Nothing else is urgent so I can code.